rbdannenberg/arco/doc/design.md

   to the Ugen ────────────┘        │
 ```

 How safe should this be?
-Since users can construct arbitrary O2
+Since users can construct an arbitrary O2
 message and send to Arco, it's always possible to circumvent any Ugen
-management mechanism, e.g. we can send a message like `/arco/free
+management mechanism, e.g., we can send a message like `/arco/free
 25`.
 Since this loophole is available, we can be relaxed about other
-loopholes, e.g. we can allow Serpent programs to extract integer id's
+loopholes, e.g., we can allow Serpent programs to extract integer id's
 from Ugen_id objects, but we want to automate things for users as much
 as possible to avoid mistakes.